junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 ### Edit notes

 (overall) restrain "think" V.O., more descriptive scenes, "show it, don't tell it", less adj., more n./v.

+(overall) change some of the "Empty" to "Shadow"

 ## Main